Wedding insurance for cancellation due to illness: your financial protection

 Is there an excess?

-Many wedding insurance policies offer protection against insolvency or non-appearance of key service providers (e.g. photographer, venue).
-This is often part of premium plans or available as an additional module.
+Many wedding insurance policies offer cover in the event of insolvency or the failure to appear of important service providers (e.g. photographer, venue).
+This is often part of premium plans or can be selected as an optional add-on.

-An unexpected and acute deterioration of an existing chronic illness can be insured if it was considered stable at the time the contract was concluded.
+An unexpected and acute worsening of an existing chronic illness can be insured if it was considered stable at the time the contract was concluded.
 This must be assessed on a case-by-case basis and should be communicated transparently.

 What if the bride becomes pregnant and has to cancel the wedding?